Glass (band): Dissolution

 The mid-1970s was not a good time for rehearsal-intensive progressive rock.
 The music industry was being taken over by punk rock and disco to the point where even well-established rock acts were being dropped from their labels.
 Despite their well-honed local reputation, Glass was not offered a contract by any of the dozens of labels they approached on the West Coast and in New York City.
 Two members even undertook a trip to London in the summer of 1975 to speak with industry representatives in the birthplace of progressive rock, but if anything the economic and musical depression was even worse in England.

 In 1977 additional recordings were made at Seattle's premiere Kaye-Smith Studios, but despite positive comments from everyone who heard them, no recording contract was forthcoming.

 Disappointed and disillusioned, the band officially went into remission rather than compromise.
 The band members went their separate ways, to pursue solo careers (see Jeff Sherman), start families and generally pretend to be normal people.

 Re-emergence

-By the mid-1990s a full-scale progressive rock revival was brewing, thanks to the internet and the new economics of CD releases.
-Glass contemplated a comeback and tested the waters, contacting old fans and making new business connections.
-In 1999 rehearsals began, and the old spark was still there.
-Their old tapes were dusted off and digitized.
-Glass started their own small-run record label, Relentless Pursuit Records, to release Glass music and solo recordings by the band members.
+In the mid-1990s, Glass started their own small-run record label, Relentless Pursuit Records, to release Glass music and solo recordings by the band members.

-After considerable digital cleanup and editing, a 2-CD set of all of their professional (and some amateur) recordings from 1973 to 1977 was released, entitled No Stranger To The Skies.
+A 2-CD set of all of their professional (and some amateur) recordings from 1973 to 1977 was released, entitled No Stranger To The Skies.
 Following the success of that release a third volume was released the following year.
 Several concerts were arranged and performed, not only in the Pacific Northwest (Progman Cometh Festival in 2002 and 2003) but also in Mexico (BajaProg Festival in 2002 and 2004) and Claremont, CA (ProgWest Festival, 2001).